phetsims/faradays-electromagnetic-lab/doc/model.md

 * **kinematic**: Behaves like a real compass.
 The needle aligns with the field over time, and exhibits inertia, angular velocity, angular acceleration, and wobble.
 Used in the _Bar Magnet_ and _Pickup Coil_ screens.

-The FieldMeter measures the field vector at the meter's location, and displays the vector components.
+The FieldMeter measures the field vector at its position, and displays the vector's magnitude, xy-components, and angle.

 The PickupCoil is the most complicated part of the model, and the place where Faraday’s Law is implemented.
 (We will not be describing Faraday’s Law here; consult your physics textbook.)
 The magnetic field is sampled and averaged along a vertical line through the center of the coil.
 The average is used to compute the flux in one loop of the coil, then multiplied by the number of loops.
 The flux is measured over time.
-If there is a change in flux, then an EMF is induced.
-The current amplutude is then a function of the induced EMF.
-The
+A change in flux induces an EMF, and the current amplitude is a function of the induced EMF.

 The PickupCoil can have one of two indicators attached to it: a Lightbulb or a Voltmeter.
 These indicators react to the current amplitude in the coil The LightBulb’s intensity is proportional to the absolute value